 Paniculata Hydrangeas like the Pink Diamond Hydrangea are much hardier and can still be grown in Zone 3.

-The diffrent types of Hydrangea grandiflora are also often called PeeGee Hydrangea!
+The different types of Hydrangea grandiflora are also often called PeeGee Hydrangea!